open-coffee/opencoffee-auth/README.md

 ##How to get a token

+There are multiple ways to obtain an access token.
+In all of them the Resource Owner(User) has to grant the application the access to this token.

 The CoffeeNet Auth-Server provides the following grant types:
-* Authorization Code
+* Authorization Code Grant (Used by web apps i.e. most CoffeeNet Apps)
-* Password
+* Password Grant
-* Refresh Token
-* Client Credentials
+* Client Credentials Grant
+* Refresh Token Grant

 ###Authorization Code Grant